VHF CONTEST ANTENNAS GROUPMENTS

 * Revision 0 september 2013 *

 This page is only about a new idea i had, to have very wide angle coverage (90°+0/-1 dB) with STATIC groupments of standard antennas not wide angle coverage alones.
 After a lot of simulations with 4NEC2 in 2012.
-2 VHF test antennas groupments were installed for IARU VHF 2013 contest in JO10HE, with what was available, and also time to install before contest.
-One groupment is with 8 Flexayagi 4 elements directed to east, and the second groupment with only 4 VPA ( DK7ZB design) 4 elements directed to south.
+2 VHF test antennas groupments were installed for IARU VHF 2013 contest, with what was available, and also time to install before contest.
+One groupment is with 8 aligned Flexayagi 4 elements directed to east, and the second groupment with only 4 non aligned VPA (DK7ZB design) 4 elements directed to south.
 In TX, all groupments are used together, in RX, one groupment is selected by relays switches.

 For all necessary equipments: antenna switches, cables, splitters, see the previous page "Contest antennas systems".